 This is my first trip to Australia.
 I had a lot of high hopes on my flight to Australia, a lot of dreams.
 I didn’t know what to expect, but I really wanted this holiday to be something special.

 It’s funny how most times your experiences don’t really live up to your expectations.
 My trip so far, though, has been everything I’ve hoped for and more.
-Click here to search, find and then book a flight to Australia.
-Firstly I landed in Sydney.
-Sydney is noted for beautiful, balmy weather and sunny, sandy beaches.
+Firstly I landed in Sydney, which is noted for beautiful, balmy weather and sunny, sandy beaches.
 I could have spent forever there, soaking up the relaxing atmosphere or enjoying the whirlwind of its nightlife, but there’s so much more to Australia than Sydney.

 Driving along the Great Ocean Road was an eye-opening experience.
 It’s actually a war memorial, built by Australian soldiers and dedicated to the casualties of World War I. If the spectacular views weren’t enough to make the Great Ocean Road worth driving, the romantic history of the road itself is.
 Shipwreck Coast, for instance, is said to be responsible for more than 50 tragic wrecks, and is a sobering, if lovely, stretch of coastline along the road.